ItsMonarch04/crash-course/README.md

 compiled to WebAssembly inside the browser theater, and behind the real `ccdb` socket/filesystem adapter.
 The real adapter drives `cc-host::Driver`, uses the same Raft message codec and durability continuations, and performs a checked peer hello before it accepts a peer frame.
-Its storage and snapshot work are still intentionally incomplete; the exact boundary is spelled out in [limitations](docs/LIMITATIONS.md).
+Remaining storage and snapshot limits — snapshot transfer resumes from byte zero, and CCBK restore creates a fresh cluster identity — are spelled out in [limitations](docs/LIMITATIONS.md).

 ![The browser theater running a five-node cluster, killing the leader, and